shuai-xu/flink/docs/dev/table/sql.md

   </tbody>
 </table>

-**Note:** Auxiliary functions must be called with exactly same arguments as the group window function in the `GROUP BY` clause.
+**Note:** Auxiliary functions must be called with exactly the same arguments as the group window function in the `GROUP BY` clause.

-#### Emit Strategy
+#### EMIT Strategy
-The emit strategy (such as the allowed latency) of aggregation result varies in different streaming sql scenarios.
-For example, users may desire the functionality that they can get the newest result every minute before the end of 1 hour tumble window and wait for late data for 1 day after end of the window.
-This kind of demands are not support in conventional ANSI SQL, thus the Flink SQL grammar is extended to include Emit strategy.
+The EMIT strategy (such as the allowed latency) of the aggregation result varies in different streaming SQL scenarios.
+For example, users may desire the functionality that they can get the newest result every minute before the end of an 1 hour tumble window and wait for late data for 1 day after the end of the window.
+This type of demands are not support in conventional ANSI SQL, thus the Flink SQL grammar is extended to include the EMIT strategy.

-The purpose of Emit strategy is concluded as two aspects:
+The purpose of EMIT strategy is concluded as two aspects:
-1. Control the latency: Setting the firing frequency before the end of "big" windows to enable users get newest result in time.
+1. Control the latency: setting the firing frequency before the end of "big" windows to enable users get newest result in time.
-2. Data Accuracy: Waiting for late data in a specified time, and updating window results on arrival of late data.
+2. Data accuracy: waiting for late data in a specified time, and updating window results on arrival of late data.

 **The Maxmium Allowed Lateness**

-It is necessary to specified how long the late data can be waited for by user configuration, when `AFTER` strategy is used.
-Flink SQL provided an parameter: `sql.exec.state.ttl.ms`, to indicate the maximum allowed lateness.
+It is necessary to specify how long the late data can be waited for by user configurations when `AFTER` strategy is used.
+Flink SQL provides a parameter `sql.exec.state.ttl.ms`, to indicate the maximum allowed lateness.
 For example, `blink.state.ttl.ms=3600000` means only data that arrives 1 hour late after the end of window will be discarded.

-The following examples show how to specify SQL queries with group windows and Emit strategy on streaming tables.
+The following examples show how to specify SQL queries with group windows and the EMIT strategy on streaming tables.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">